lyon-fnal/devenv/README.md

 docker-compose down
 ```

+Note that the data in the external volumes are retained.

 ### Connecting to the container with VNC

 You may run a full Linux desktop with VNC.
-You must specify the `lyonfnal/devenv_cvmvs_vnc:sl6` image in the `docker-compose.yml` file.
+You must specify the `lyonfnal/devenv_cvmvs_vnc:sl6` image in the `docker-compose.yml` file and start the container as a service as per above.
 Your Mac comes with a VNC-viewer called `Screen Sharing`.
 Bring up `Screen Sharing` (you can use "Spotlight Search" by Command-Space and search for it or from the Finder in `Macintosh HD -> System -> Library -> CoreServices -> Applications -> Screen Sharing`).
 In the "Connect To" box type `localhost:5901` (you'll note that the 5901 port is specified in the `docker-compose.yml` file).
 The VNC password is `devenv`.
 You may see a warning about running as the Superuser.
 You can ignore it.
 I like to maximize the Screen Sharing window (green expand button on the  upper left).
 On the top menu bar, the right most icon that looks like a terminal will open a terminal window.

  You can change the desktop screen size with `System -> Preferences -> Display`.
 I use 2880x1800 when connected to a big screen and 1920x1200 when on my laptop proper.